Microclimate: Examples of microclimates

-The area in a developed industrial park may vary greatly from a wooded park nearby, as natural flora in parks absorb light and heat in leaves that a building roof or parking lot just radiates back into the air.
+The area in a developed industrial park may vary greatly from a wooded park nearby, as natural flora in parks absorb light and heat in leaves that a building roof or parking lot radiates back into the air.
 Advocates of solar energy argue that widespread use of solar collection can mitigate overheating of urban environments by absorbing sunlight and putting it to work instead of heating the foreign surface objects.

 A microclimate can offer an opportunity as a small growing region for crops that cannot thrive in the broader area; this concept is often used in permaculture practiced in northern temperate climates.
 Microclimates can be used to the advantage of gardeners who carefully choose and position their plants.
 Cities often raise the average temperature by zoning, and a sheltered position can reduce the severity of winter.
 Roof gardening, however, exposes plants to more extreme temperatures in both summer and winter.

 In an urban area, tall buildings create their own microclimate, both by overshadowing large areas and by channeling strong winds to ground level.
 Wind effects around tall buildings are assessed as part of a microclimate study.

 Microclimates can also refer to purpose-made environments, such as those in a room or other enclosure.
 Microclimates are commonly created and carefully maintained in museum display and storage environments.
 This can be done using passive methods, such as silica gel, or with active microclimate control devices.

 Usually, if the inland areas have a humid continental climate, the coastal areas stay much milder during winter months, in contrast to the hotter summers.
 This is the case in places such as British Columbia, where Vancouver has an oceanic wet winter with rare frosts, but inland areas that average several degrees warmer in summer have cold and snowy winters.